Stay in touch

 For example, 66 degrees of rotation is wrist rotated from -24 degrees open at impact to 42 degrees closed after impact (closed wrist relative to address position).
 24 + 42 = 66 degrees

 3. Wrist Rotation Speed through impact (degrees per second)

 During backwing the rotation is toward more open clubface position (negative graph value) while during downswing the rotation is towards more closed position (positive value).
-The body rotation during the backswing will also rotate the wrist relative to address.
+The values are larger than might be expected because of additional body rotation during the backswing which also rotates the wrist.

 Timing of Backswing, Downswing and Backswing/Downswing Ratio

 Swing tempo is calculated as the ratio of backswing / downswing.
 The slower the backswing compared to downswing the higher the ratio.

 Swing tempo is very important to consistency.
 The best players in the world are also very consistent in their swing tempo.
 Improving the tempo can be a shortcut to better golf and is especially important for short game and distance wedges.